fhightower/ioc-finder/README.md

 Also provides some helpful features like:

-- Ability to remove an indicator type after it is parsed - For example, if you would like to parse all URLs, but do not want to parse the domain name from each URL, you specify this.
+- Option to parse domain name from a URL
+- Option to parse domain name from an email address
+- Option to parse IP address from a CIDR range

 ## Installation